spanner888/CamScripts/README_outline.md

 These catalogs usually state that the data is "starting values" or some "maximum values" and maybe other

+## Credits????
+The two scripts containing examples each kept simple by use of a related library.

+The third library provides many of the core Job features for `CamFullProcessExample.FcMacro` was created by Russ..
+Excelent example code is provided in this library in the Test## functions.
+Those exapmles have been included here and extended with many other features to give the full scripted end to end CAM process.

+??++ He also worked on CAM changes to make scripting have less user intervention to answer dialogs...???

+Path and Material developers and forum users including Russ, onekk, CSV guy...

 ## References
 * FreeCAD Forum announcement/discussion [thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=60818)
 * JobUtils.py Library Russ's lib Forum announcement/discussion [thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=60818)